 Luanda Angola Travel Guide

 Luanda lacks a metro or tram system.
 The main forms of public transport are Candongueiros and city buses.
-Candongueiros, privately-owned shared taxis (minibuses/vans), follow semi-fixed routes known by locals.
-They are the most common and cheapest option but can be overcrowded and confusing for non-Portuguese speakers without formal route maps.
+Candongueiros, privately-owned ride-sharing taxis (minibuses/vans), follow semi-fixed routes known by locals.
+They are the most common and cheapest option but it's possible to be overcrowded and confusing for non-Portuguese speakers without formal route maps.

-A public bus network exists, but it has limited routes and could be infrequent.
-Buses are less common for tourists than Candongueiros or ride-sharing apps.
-Main centers for Candongueiros are busy intersections, large markets, or commercial areas.
+A municipal bus network exists, but it has limited routes and could be infrequent.
+Buses are not as common for tourists than Candongueiros or ride-sharing apps.
+Main centers for Candongueiros are busy intersections, large markets, or business districts.

 Basic phrases for spots and asking for directions are useful for Candongueiros.